JavaScript coding dojo - problem-solving and testing

 These patterns demonstrate how to write clean, scalable, and maintainable JavaScript code in real-world applications.

-Each challenge is backed by test cases to ensure correctness and to encourage test-driven development (TDD) practices.
-This makes the project not only a learning resource but also a reference for professional-quality code. - Interactive and Self-Paced Learning
+- Tested and structured codebase:each challenge is backed by test cases to ensure correctness and to encourage test-driven development (TDD) practices.
+This makes the project not only a learning resource but also a reference for professional-quality code.

-Ideal for daily coding practice or interview preparation.
+- Interactive and Self-Paced Learning: Ideal for daily coding practice or interview preparation.
 Tackle a challenge, write your own solution, then compare it with optimized implementations.
 Learn not only how something works—but why one approach may be better than another

 This project is perfect for: